 10. Bouncy balls

-An awesome activity for older kids who love to bounce all the things!
+An awesomely fun craft activity for older kids who love to bounce all the things!
 A touch of science, a handful of ingredients and a little patience is all that’s required to make your very own, super cool bouncy balls.
 Find out how to do it in your own kitchen at The 36th Avenue.

 11. Three ingredient unicorn slime